Nina Vislova

 Nina Gennadyevna Vislova (Нина Геннадьевна Вислова; born 4 October 1986) is a badminton player from Russia.
-Along with her partner Valeria Sorokina, she is the only Russian Olympic medalist in badminton.
+Along with her partner Valeria Sorokina, she is the only Russian Olympic medalist in badminton, winning the bronze medal in the 2012 London Olympics.

 Career

-Vislova won four medals at the European Junior Badminton Championships: two gold medals in women's doubles (2003 and 2005), a silver medal in mixed doubles (2003), and a bronze medal also in mixed doubles (2005).
+Vislova won four medals at the European Junior Championships: two gold medals in women's doubles (2003 and 2005), a silver medal in mixed doubles (2003), and a bronze medal also in mixed doubles (2005).
 Nina also won at the 2006 U.S. Open Badminton Championships in the women's and mixed doubles event.
 She won the gold medal at the 2010 European Badminton Championships and bronze medals in 2008 and 2012 in women's doubles with Valeria Sorokina.
 In Russia, her home country, she has won eight national titles as of 2014.

-She played in women's doubles discipline at the 2012 Summer Olympics with Valeria Sorokina and finished in third place after winning bronze medal match against Canadian women's doubles players, Alex Bruce and Michelle Li with 21-9, 21-10.
+She played in women's doubles discipline at the 2012 Summer Olympics with Valeria Sorokina and finished in third place after winning bronze medal match against Canadian women's doubles players, Alex Bruce and Michelle Li in straight games.